-Because of the close proximity to Cambodia and its border crossings, Koh Chang, Koh Kood and Koh Mak are ideally suited for travel to Siem Reap, Phnom Penh, Sihanoukville (for Kampot, Kep and Koh Rong) and Battambang.
+Because of their close proximity to Cambodia and its border crossings, Koh Chang, Koh Kood and Koh Mak are ideally suited for travel to Siem Reap, Phnom Penh, Sihanoukville (for Kampot, Kep and Koh Rong) and Battambang.

 In high season, November to mid May, if you leave early morning either from Siem Reap, Phnom Penh or Sihanoukville, you will make the boat connections to all all islands.
-Going the other way, you will reach your Cambodian hotel by late afternoon.
+Going the other way, you will reach your Cambodian hotel by late afternoon with private transfers.

 Sihanoukville and Phnom Penh via Had Lek (Cham Yeam) Border – Cambodia Travel

-The nearest border from Koh Chang is at Had Lek (Cham Yeam on the Cambodian side), about 90km out of Trat and this is the border you will use for travel to and from Sihanoukville and Phnom Penh.
-The coastal road passes through the proudly signed ‘narrowest part of Thailand, an area flanked by the sea on one side with views across to Koh Kood in the distance and the hills of Cambodia on the other
+The Trat Province coastal road to Had Lek passes through the proudly signed ‘narrowest part of Thailand.
+It’s an area flanked by the sea on one side with views across to Koh Kood in the distance and the hills of Cambodia on the other

 Shops line both sides of the street offering cheap clothes, shoes, copy watches and phones, definitely worth a browse if you have the time.
 There are also a couple of simple places to eat, noodle soups, chicken over rice, that kind of thing.

-If going under your own steam, a minibus shuttles back and forth every 45 minutes or when full enough from Trat Bus Station for 130bt, taking about 1.5 hours, making brief stops at Klong Yai, some 15km from the border and then Had Lek Town.
+A public minibus shuttles back and forth every 45 minutes or when full enough from Trat Bus Station for 130bt.
+It takes about 1.5 hours, making brief stops at Klong Yai, some 15km from the border and then Had Lek Town.

 Heading back the other way, if your travel under your own steam, use the Virak Buntham Co. bus which leaves for the border at 07.45 from Phnom Penh and 08.15 from Sihanoukville, with prices as above.
-After crossing, Thai minibuses run to Trat Bus Station for 130bt, leaving in theory every 45 minutes but increasingly adopting the ‘full’ system.
+After crossing, Thai minibuses run to Trat Bus Station for 130bt, leaving in theory every 45 minutes but normally adopting the ‘full’ system.

 Visa at Had Lek (Cham Yeam) Border

 If you are on a visa run and returning immediately back to Thailand, 300bt is demanded for stamping in one window and out the adjacent one.
-Refusing to pay this fee will put you to the back of the queue, which may cause problems with your schedule once back over the border.
+Refusing to pay this fee will put you to the back of the queue.
+A longer wait may then cause problems with your schedule once back over the border, it’s your call.

-For 50bt, harmless locals are on hand to get forms and help fill them in.
+For 50bt, locals are on hand to get forms and help fill them in.
 Ignore the health check completely and always carry your own baggage.

 Koh Chang to and from Siem Reap via Aranya Prathet (Poipet) Border – Cambodia Travel

 This border is also the main crossing point for transport coming out from Bangkok, casino buses as well as tours to Siem Reap, so it is phenomenally busy.
 Expect long delays and pushy touts rather than friendly Welcome to Cambodia greetings.

 From Koh Chang, through tickets to Siem Reap are available at as low as 500bt on share minibuses.
 These pick-up from your resort around 6.30 to 07.50, getting the 08.30 Centrepoint ferry, with the price of the ticket included.

 Once through the border and with your visa processed, you will be made to stand around for an absolute age until someone takes you to the Poipet Terminal, from where your onward bus leaves at around 17.00.

 Whilst waiting at the border to be taken to the Poipet Terminal, you will be offered share taxis for $50+, the real purpose of why you are being held for no discernible reason.
 There is nothing stopping you from taking up the offer, simply ditching the remaining part of your cheap through ticket (300bt), but the rate being given is bumped up considerably.

 Journey time from the border to Siem Reap is 2.5 hours.
 Cambodian driving, by the way, is something you will remember and recount for many years to come.

-Coming from Siem Reap to Koh Chang is considerably more straightforward, with a share taxi costing $30-$40 to the border and another private taxi on the Thai side to the ferry piers about 2,500bt to 3,000bt a total journey time of 7-8 hours.
+Coming from Siem Reap to Koh Chang is considerably more straightforward, with a share taxi costing $30-$40 to the border.
+You then charteranother private taxi on the Thai side to the ferry piers.
+This costs about 2,500bt to 3,000bt.
+Total journey time is 7-8 hours.